okeeffed/cheat-sheets/AWS/SysOps-Solutions-Architect.md

 The big issue at the moment is that everyone is still using IPv4 - this is driven by ISPs.

+Amazon at the time of this did not have IPv6 support for backend systems.

 ## Definitions

 |			|									|